 - 3 Unbelievable Stories of Unstoppable Kids

-Needless to say, there’s a lot more to the perfect post than images and timing.
-For example, what kinds of posts do best?
+Needless to say, there’s a lot more to the perfect blog post than adding visual content and timing.
+For example, what kinds of blog posts do best both on and off social media?
 Should you allow comments?
-What about social sharing buttons?
-You’ll obviously want to split test these points to draw your own conclusions, but the chart below should give you a strong foundation to build from.
+What about social network sharing buttons?
+You’ll obviously want to split test these points to draw your own conclusions, but the chart below should give you a strong foundation to build your blog posts from.

-So, taking your existing content and reworking it into a blog post (or several posts in a series) works best when the content in question can be formatted into a type of list or tutorial.
+So, taking your existing content creations and reworking it into a blog post (or several blog posts in a series) works best when the created content in question can be formatted into a type of list, slideshow presentation or tutorial.
 It ideally shares a story in the beginning (the “hook”) and incorporates a handful of relevant photos, as well as deeper links into your site for more information.

-The “soundbites for sharing” is an interesting point that refers to snippets from the article that can be shared on social media.
+The “soundbites for sharing” is an interesting point that refers to snippets from the article that can be shared on social networks.

 If you’re using WordPress, there’s a Click-to-Tweet plugin that makes this process simple and straightforward.
 By using regular WordPress pull quotes and customizing the message that you want to have appear, the Click-to-Tweet plugin manages the rest – making nicely formatted, Twitter-ready boxes that your readers can simply click to share.

 Now turning your content creations into a blog post or a series of blog posts is one thing.
 But, oftentimes you’re starting with a blog post and looking for content repurposing tips for other platforms, so let’s take a look at some alternatives.